axysrofa1914583/basketroll/README.md

-The first official game of basketball was played on December 21, 1891, with nine players on each team and a soccer ball used as the first basketball.
+The first slam dunk in basketball history is credited to Joe Fortenberry during the 1936 Olympic Games, where basketball was introduced as an official Olympic sport for the first time.